seinecle/mk99/src/main/asciidoc/subdir/text-mining-for-business_temp_html.md

 A good example of how useful n-grams can be: visit the Ngram Viewer by Google: https://books.google.com/ngrams

 == 7.
 Types of use of text mining for business
-//ST: 7.
-Types of use of text mining for business

 //ST: !
 Three types of use: